 Learn what to expect from the Webb Dock Access improvements construction.Read more

-The Webb Dock Access improvements will better connect freight from Webb Dock to the freeway network.
-It will make it easier and safer for trucks to enter the Bolte Bridge and free up space and help traffic flow on the M1.
+The Webb Dock Access improvements have built a better freight connection from Webb Dock to the freeway network.
+This link makes it easier and safer for trucks to enter the Bolte Bridge and free up space and help traffic flow on the M1.

 These improvements complement the upgrade of Cook Street currently being completed by VicRoads.
 These works are widening Cook Street from one to two lanes in each direction between Todd Road and the West Gate Freeway.

-A new ramp will be built with a gentler curve to reduce the risk of truck roll-overs.
+A new ramp built with a gentler curve to reduce the risk of truck roll-overs.

-A new lane from Cook Street to the Bolte Bridge ramp will provide direct access for freight heading north.
+A new lane from Cook Street to the Bolte Bridge ramp to provide direct access for freight heading north.

-The Cook Street / Salmon Street intersection will be upgraded and signalised
+The Cook Street / Salmon Street intersection upgraded and signalised.

-An additional lane will be added in each direction between Todd Road and the West Gate Freeway
+An additional lane added in each direction between Todd Road and the West Gate Freeway.

 Revamped Bolte Bridge entry ramp now open